soyIsaacDev/We-Eat/README.md

 # We-Eat

-A platfor to order food form restaurants
+A platform to order food form restaurants